qdraw/starsky/starsky/starsky/readme.md

 2. The settings: `ExifToolPath`, `ThumbnailTempFolder` and  `StorageFolder` uses the system path directory separators
 3. When using Windows please double escape (`\\`) system path's

+### Warmup script
+Please check `tools/starsky-warmup.sh`.

 ### Rest API documentation
-Starsky has a Json and Razorview restfull API.
+Starsky has a Json and Razorview restful API.
 Please read the documentation

 ### Swagger
 There is an swagger definition.
 You could enable this